frictionlessdata/datapackage/specs/fiscal-data-package.md

 As an example, consider the non-specific administrative classification _ColumnType_, `administrative-classification:generic`.
 In most cases, this classification is multi-leveled, e.g. the first level might indicate a ministry, the second a department in that ministry and so on.

-Therefore, columns describing the first level of that classification should be mapped to _ColumnTypes_ inherting from `administrative-classification:generic:level1`.
+Therefore, columns describing the first level of that classification should be mapped to _ColumnTypes_ inheriting from `administrative-classification:generic:level1`.
 The column containing the code of the ministry (in our example) would be mapped to `administrative-classification:generic:level1:code`, while the name of the ministry would be mapped to `administrative-classification:generic:level1:label`.

 Same goes for the department code and name columns, which would be mapped to the `administrative-classification:generic:level2:code` and `administrative-classification:generic:level2:label` _ColumnTypes_ respectively.